Telephone Tips > The Internet and Computers in Germany

 DSL- und Kabel-Anbieter (DSL and Cable Providers)

 For expats living in Germany, the list of DSL providers is long, but the biggest ones include: 1&1, Deutsche Telekom (Call&Surf), Tele2, and Vodafone.
 Cable service with high-speed internet is provided by Kabel BW, Kabel Deutschland, Tele Columbus and Unitymedia.
 Other than Deutsche Telekom, not all of these firms offer service in every region or city in Germany.
 Some offer bundled services (Komplettpaket) for cable/DSL internet and telephone, plus TV and HD digital recording.
 There are also many regional providers in Germany.
 To find out which providers serve your area, you can use an online service (“Internet-Anbieter finden”) or each provider’s own finder that uses your area code (Vorwahl) or postal code (PLZ) to locate ISPs in your area – often with price, download speeds, and service comparisons.
+(Also see the link below.)
 As in the US, cable offers higher download speeds than DSL in Germany.

 Wi-Fi and Hotspot Locations – Free or Fee

 In 2009 Berlin’s city-state government announced it would offer free Wi-Fi in the central parts of the city, but — like similar plans around the world — that plan never got off the ground in Germany’s largest city.
+That was partly due to a German law that made hotspot providers liable for problems they had no control over.
+A recent court decision (2016) may encourage more hotspots in Germany.

 But there are many locations all over Germany with Wi-Fi hotspots (free or fee).
 According to one website, there are over 400 free Wi-Fi locations in Berlin alone, mostly at cafes, restaurants and hotels.
 The most common commercial Wi-Fi service in Germany is the Telekom HotSpot Network.
 (See HotSpot finden – find hotspot locations, in German).
 Just in Berlin there are over 100 locations, including the airport, Starbucks, most McDonald’s, the Sony Center at Potsdamer Platz, and many hotels and restaurants.
 If you are a T-Mobile USA customer, you can sign up for the HotSpot service, but US customers may be subject to an 18-cents-per-minute or a flat per-day roaming charge in Europe and at some international airports.
 But you can buy a prepaid pass online for such services that may save you money.
 Contact T-Mobile for details and current information.